happycube/cxadc-linux3/README.md

 By default, cxadc captures at a rate of 8 x fSc (8 * 315 / 88 Mhz, approximately 28.6 MHz)

-tenxfsc - sets the samplerate
+tenxfsc - sets the sampling rate based off the crystal used

+`0` = Native crystal frequency i.e 28 (default), 40, 50, 54, etc

+`1` = Native crystal frequency times 1.25

+`2` = Native crystal frequency times 1.4

+With the Stock 28Mhz Crystal the modes are the following:

 `0` = 28.6 MHz 8bit

 `1` = 35.8 MHz 8bit

-`2` = 40.0 Mhz 8bit with ABLS2-40.000MHZ-D4YF-T crystal via tap de/solder (stock cards have rare chance of working)
+`2` = 40.04 Mhz 8bit

 ### `tenbit` (0 or 1, default 0)

 By default, cxadc captures unsigned 8-bit samples.

-In mode 1 unsigned 16-bit mode, the sample rate is halved.
+In mode 1, unsigned 16-bit mode, the date is resampled (down converted) by 50%

 `0` = 8xFsc 8-bit data mode (Raw Data)